Tidy Town Awards in 2006, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2019

 RYDAL STATION WAITING ROOM

 The Rydal Station Waiting Room has a collection of Rydal Family Photos and records.
-It is open on Saturday morning when the library is open.
 If you or your family have a connection with Rydal you might have some pictures, letters or interesting stories you would like to share with others.